International Bureau of Weights and Measures: The metre and Struve Geodetic Arc (1816/1855)

 It was not until 1954 that the connection of the southerly extension of the Struve Geodetic Arc, a chain of survey triangulations stretching from Hammerfest in Norway to the Black Sea, with an arc running northwards from South Africa through Egypt would bring the course of a major meridian arc back to land where Eratosthenes had founded geodesy.
 The Struve Geodetic arc measurement extended on a period of forty years and initiated an international scientific collaboration between Russian Empire and the United Kingdoms of Sweden and Norway with the involvement of proeminent astronomers such as Friedrich Georg Wilhelm von Struve, Friedrich Wilhelm Bessel, Carl Friedrich Gauss and George Biddell Airy.
 A French scientific instrument maker, Jean Nicolas Fortin, made three direct copies of the Toise of Peru, one for Friedrich Georg Wilhelm von Struve, a second for Heinrich Christian Schumacher in 1821 and a third for Friedrich Wilhelm Bessel in 1823.
 In 1831, Henri-Prudence Gambey also realised a copy of the Toise of Peru which was kept at Altona Observatory in Hamburg.

 According to geodesists, these standards were secondary standards deduced from the Toise of Peru.
 In continental Europe, except Spain, surveyors continued to use measuring instruments calibrated on the Toise of Peru.
 Among these, the toise of Bessel and the apparatus of Borda were respectively the main references for geodesy in Prussia and in France.
 These measuring devices consisted of bimetallic rulers in platinum and brass or iron and zinc fixed together at one extremity to assess the variations in length produced by any change in temperature.
 The combination of two bars made of two different metals allowed to take thermal expansion into account without measuring the temperature.
+The Spanish Standard, which would be retained as the fundamental standard of the metre in Spain until the reception of the international prototypes of the metre, was itself calibrated on the Borda Toise.